The 16-19 Bursary Fund is money set aside by the government to help young people stay in further education or training.

 If you’re aged 16 to 19 and in full or part-time further education or training, you can apply for a bursary to help with your education costs during the school year.
 These costs could include essentials, such as meals and transport to school, or additional resources like books, clothing, equipment, essential trips, residentials and educational visits.

 Because there is only a limited amount of funding, we have to make sure it goes to young people who need it most, especially those from families with low household incomes.
 The bursary is allocated based on certain eligibility criteria, which might be based on your family’s income, whether your parents receive benefits, or whether you’ve previously been entitled to free school meals.
-See if you qualify here.
+See if you qualify for the bursary.

 When you apply for a bursary, you or your parents will be asked to provide evidence of your financial circumstances.
 This will help us determine the type and value of the bursary you'll receive.